wincax88/socorro-collector/docs/project_plan.rst

 Should we use configman for configuration?
 ------------------------------------------

-I think this is "Yes" until we hit a compelling "No".
-We'd use configman for:
+Maybe a "Yes" until we hit a compelling "No".

+We currently use configman for:

 * configuration
-* plugin infrastructure supporting plugins that have their own configuration
+* component infrastructure supporting components that have their own configuration
+* runtime dependency injection

 If we didn't use it, we'd have to replace those things with other things.
 Peter mentioned using python-decouple for configuration.
 I've written plugin